Dr Vincent Caudrelier

 Research interests

-They allow for exact solutions which have many applications in predicting exactly the physical behaviour of the systems they describe.
+A distinctive feaure of integrable systems is their high degree of symmetry which allows for exact calculations and explicit solutions for physically interesting quantities.
 For instance, correlation functions in quantum spin chains or long-time asymptotics of solutions of integrable PDEs can computed analytically and exactly.
-Typical domains of application are condensed matter physics, nonlinear waves dynamics in optics, fluid mechanics or plasma physics, 2D statistical models for percolation, etc.
+Typical domains of application are condensed matter physics, theoretical physics, nonlinear waves dynamics in optics, fluid mechanics or plasma physics, 2D statistical models for percolation, etc.

 One of my areas of focus is the study of the effect of boundaries and/or defects/impurities on the structure of these models and generalisations to more complicated graph structures.
 I have developed a scheme to formulate the inverse scattering method for integrable PDEs on (star) graphs.
-I am also developing a new area aiming at describing integrability purely within the Lagrangian formalism, known as Lagrangian multiforms.
+More recently, I have been concentrating on an emerging topic aiming at describing integrability purely within the Lagrangian formalism: Lagrangian multiforms theory.
+A strong motivation in the (near) future is to quantize integrable field theory using Feynman’s path integral and Lagrangian multiforms.

 Professional memberships